pentamassiv/keyboard/docs/building/build_on_pinephone.md

 git clone https://github.com/grelltrier/keyboard.git
 cd ./keyboard
 ```
+There are some feature flags you might want to set to get more functionalities.
+Read the [Cargo.toml](../../Cargo.toml) for more information on this.

-Use Cargo to build Fingerboard
+Use cargo to build Fingerboard
 ```bash
 cargo build --release
 ```